What is Continuous Performance Management?

 The business case for continuous performance management

-The old way of managing employee performance is broken.
+The old way of managing performance is broken.
 Only two out of ten employees strongly agree that their performance is managed in a way that motivates them to do outstanding work.
-Continuous performance management offers a better way forward by driving engagement, motivation, and business results.
+Continuous performance management changes that by making feedback frequent, focused, and actionable.

-And these ongoing conversions about performance, mission, and goals drive engagement, too.
-According to Gallup research, employees who have had conversations with their managers about goals and successes in the last six months are 2.8 times more likely to be engaged.
+According to Gallup, employees who have had conversations with their managers about goals and successes in the last six months are 2.8 times more likely to be engaged.
+That engagement directly translates into stronger performance, retention, and alignment with company goals.

 The takeaway

-If you wouldn’t dream of making employees wait a year to find out who won the most recent round of office trivia, you definitely shouldn’t expect them to wait until their next annual review to find out how they’re doing in their role.
+If you wouldn’t make employees wait a year to find out who won the latest round of office trivia, you shouldn’t make them wait that long to learn how they’re performing.